falkr/ttm4115/pages/unit-setup.md

 # Team Setup

+Throughout the entire semester, you must maintain a team reflection document.
+This is a single document, one per team, in which you reflect over teamwork and roles.
+After each team activity you visit this document and add an entry for the week.

+The team reflection document is also part of your final submission T3.
+It is not graded, but contributes as context for grading all other deliveries.

+### Create a Team Reflection Document

+- Find the template for the document in the general channel on Teams.
+- Make a copy, and place it in the files section of the public channel for your team.

 ### Team Roles for This Week

 Have a quick look again at the [team roles](learning-teamwork.html) that you have read through during the preparation.